The Girl with a Bracelet is a savvy legal drama the effectively transports the viewer into the shoes of an actual juror in a juvenile murder trial..

 None of The Girl with a Bracelet’s success would be possible without excellent performers.
 The accused, played by newcomer Melissa Guers, has a surprisingly difficult role.
 The part requires Guers to internalize so much of the tension and strain of the trial without becoming robotic.
 Guers is up to the task – the simmers of anger beneath the surface at each perceived betrayal by a witness feels entirely real.
 All of the supporting players feel credible and effective.
 The French system allows for interesting points of confrontation: the prosecutor questions the father of the accused; the defense lawyer questions the mother of the victim.
 Demoustier’s script feels true to the motivations of each character in these scenes, their words do not suffer from the “Sorkin disease” which often sees characters speak more eloquently in courtrooms than they otherwise might in service of making the trial seem more grandiose.

-The Girl with a Bracelet will be available to watch exclusively on Curzon Home Cinema from Friday 26th June.
+The Girl with a Bracelet is now available to watch on digital and on demand.